-A Conversation on Shame and Survival with Monica Lewinsky on Cyberbullying and the Culture of Humiliation / presented by New Bedford Lyceum
+A Conversation with Monica Lewinsky on Cyberbullying and the Culture of Humiliation / presented by New Bedford Lyceum

 To further its mission on cultivating a culture of respectful debate, the New Bedford Lyceum presents Monica Lewinsky, who, at just 24 years old, become an unwilling public figure overnight.
 She was thrown into the spotlight in 1998 when a federal investigation revealed she had an intimate relationship with then-President Bill Clinton.
 Now a social activist in the battle against online harassment, she’ll offer her unique perspective on topics that include cyber bullying, the #MeToo Movement, resiliency, and equality.